Skip to main content

 Step 5: Hold your phone up to the code on your screen to pair it up.
 The WhatsApp page in your browser should refresh immediately to log into WhatsApp and show your current list of chats.

-How to use WhatsApp Web for Android
+How to sign in to WhatsApp Web from an Android phone

 For Android phones, here are the steps to follow after opening the WhatsApp website on your computer:

 Step 2: Select Linked devices and then select Link a device.
+Use your fingerprint or enter your device passcode if prompted.

 Step 3: Hold your phone up to the QR code on your computer to pair it.